yaaaaashiki/escapism/README.md

 1. Start up Elasticsearh
   Refer to wiki ([How to Initialize and Use Elasticsearch](https://github.com/yaaaaashiki/Escapism/wiki/Elasticsearch%E3%81%AE%E5%88%9D%E6%9C%9F%E8%A8%AD%E5%AE%9A%E3%81%A8%E4%BD%BF%E7%94%A8%E6%B3%95)).

-2. Install gem (only when you execute this app for the first time, or someone changed Gemfile)
+2. Install gems (only when you execute this app for the first time, or someone changed *Gemfile*)
-  (See described section below)
+  (See a section described in below)

-3. Create database (only when you execute this app for the first time, or someone changed files in db directory)
+3. Create your database (only when you execute this app for the first time, or someone changed files in the *db* directory)
-  (See described section below)
+  (See a section described in below)

 4. Start up this app
   Execute the following command.